The Ten Bulls (or Ox-herding Pictures) of Zen

 Whip, rope, person, and bull—all merge in No-Thing.
 This heaven is so vast no message can stain it.
 How may a snowflake exist in a raging fire?
 Here are the footprints of the patriarchs.

-The eight stage is a deepening and maturing of the seventh stage; here, all
+The eighth stage is a deepening and maturing of the seventh stage; here, all

-self-consciousness of ‘being awake’—‘I am a Buddha’—is extinguished.
+self-consciousness of ‘being awake’—‘I am awake and therefore special’—is extinguished.
 Roshi

 Kapleau, in his commentary on this stage, linked it to an old Chinese parable